kravetsone/elysia-react-router/README.md

 >
 > [Migration to React Router v7 from Remix](https://reactrouter.com/upgrading/remix).

+> [!IMPORTANT]
+>
+> Currently, Bun has a bug in dev mode with assets.
+See https://github.com/kravetsone/elysia-react-router/issues/17

 ### Usage with React Router

 In `development` mode it uses [`vite`](https://vitejs.dev/guide/api-javascript.html) under the hood, and in `production` serves the build directory and performs SSR requests.